abysshint/tor-control-panel/README.md

 * Operating system: Windows 7 and above
 * Tor version: 0.4.0.5 and above

-    > Note: The program can run on Windows XP and Vista, but the latest supported version of Tor for these operating systems is 0.4.4.6, and pluggable transports need to be rebuilt in Golang version 1.10 and below.
+    > Note: the program can run on Windows XP and Vista, however tor and pluggable transports from the official Tor Expert Bundle no longer support these operating systems
 <p align="right">[<a href="#readme-top">↑ Up</a>]</p>

 ## Program Features